-- A. The Maintenance Manager is one of the designated Key Personnel, Developer shall set forth in the MMP Developer's management approach, Maintenance Manager's time onsite and the method of communication with ADOT, with the deputy maintenance manager(s), and with the rest of the maintenance organization. - B. The Deputy Maintenance Manager must report directly to the Maintenance Manager and must be available full time to the Project.
-This person must not have any other responsibilities on the Project.
-The Deputy Maintenance Manager or designee must be available on call within 1 hour of Emergency Notifications. - C. Bridge Inspectors must meet the qualifications stated in 29 CFR Part 650.309 National Bridge Inspection Standards for types of bridges and Inspections that they perform. - D. Maintenance workers working on traffic, lighting, and other electrical systems must have the relevant International Municipal Signal Association and/or American Traffic Safety Services Association certifications. - E. Elements may require Specialty Inspectors.
-Developer shall follow current FHWA and ADOT guidance, and Good Industry Practice in furnishing Specialty Inspectors for such Elements. - F. The above list of qualifications is not exhaustive.
+- A. The Maintenance Manager shall comply with the requirements of Section GP 110.08.2.10 of the TPs.
+Developer shall set forth in the MMP Developer's management approach, Maintenance Manager's time on-site and Maintenance Manager's method of communication with ADOT, with the deputy maintenance manager(s), and with the rest of the maintenance organization. - B. The Deputy Maintenance Manager must comply with the requirements in Section GP 110.08.3.26 of the TPs. - C. Bridge Inspectors must have the qualifications stated in 29 CFR Part 650.309 National Bridge Inspection Standards for types of bridges and Inspections that they perform. - D. Maintenance workers working on traffic, lighting, and other electrical systems must have the relevant International Municipal Signal Association and/or American Traffic Safety Services Association certifications. - E. Elements may require Specialty Inspectors.
+Developer shall comply with current FHWA and ADOT guidance, and Good Industry Practice in furnishing Specialty Inspectors for such Elements. - F. The individual supervising the landscaping maintenance must be an Arizona certified Landscaping Professional (ACLP). - G. The above list of qualifications is not exhaustive.
 All workers must be properly qualified for the duties they are performing and must be adequately supervised.
 The MMP must set forth the required certifications and training for the various classifications of work as required for the Maintenance Period.

-22 400.2.6 Use of Project ROW and Other ADOT Property
+1 400.2.6 Use of ADOT Property

-- Developer may occupy Project ROW and, provided Developer first applies for and obtains a duly authorized TCP and/or ROW permit as reasonably needed, other Property in the Project - 25 area owned by ADOT to perform Maintenance Services. - 26 Use of Project ROW during Emergencies will be as authorized by ADOT personnel. - 27 Portions of ADOT property in the Project area may be made available to Developer to establish - an equipment storage yard, laydown area, maintenance shop, and/or office facilities.
-Any such - use is governed by Section GP 110.05.5 of the TPs.
+- 2 Portions of ADOT property in the Project area may be made available to Developer to establish - 3 an equipment storage yard, laydown area, maintenance shop, and/or office facilities.
+Any such - 4 use is governed by Section 8.15 of the Agreement.

-30 400.2.7 Safety Management
+5 400.2.7 Safety Management

-- 31 Developer shall conduct all Maintenance Services in a safe manner.
-Developer shall assign a - 32 maintenance safety officer to the Project for the Maintenance Period.
-The maintenance safety - officer must develop and administer the Maintenance Safety Management Plan (MSMP). - 34 Developer shall prepare a MSMP that specifically addresses safety for Maintenance Services. - 35 The MSMP must be a supplement to the Safety Management Plan described in Section GP - 36 110.09 of the TPs; and must adopt all of the requirements of the Safety Management Plan.
-In - addition, the MSMP must address at least the following topics as they relate to the Maintenance - 38 Services:

-- 39 A. Safety of the travelling public; vehicular, bicycle, and pedestrian; - 40 B. Railroad safety: - 41 C. Safety during Inspections and Surveillance; - D. Safety during routine and preventative Maintenance Services; - 43 E. Safety of Maintenance Services performed during Emergencies; and - 44 F. Safety during Capital Asset Replacement Work.

-- 1 As part of the MMP, Developer shall submit the MSMP to ADOT for approval in ADOT's good - 2 faith discretion.
+- 6 Developer shall conduct all Maintenance Services in a safe manner.
+Developer shall prepare a - 7 Maintenance Safety Management Plan (MSMP) that specifically addresses safety for - 8 Maintenance Services.
+The MSMP must be a supplement to the Safety Management Plan - 9 described in Section GP 110.09 of the TPs; and must adopt all of the requirements of the Safety - 10 Management Plan.
+In addition, the MSMP must address the following topics as they relate to - 11 the Maintenance Services: - 12 A. Safety of the travelling public; vehicular, bicycle, and pedestrian; - 13 B. Railroad safety; - 14 C. Safety during Inspections and Surveillance; - D. Safety during routine and preventative Maintenance Services; - 16 E. Safety of Maintenance Services performed during Emergencies; and - 17 F. Safety during Capital Asset Replacement Work. - 18 As part of the MMP, Developer shall submit the MSMP to ADOT for approval in ADOT's good - 19 faith discretion.

-3 400.2.8 Quality Management
+20 400.2.8 Quality Management

-- 4 Developer shall perform Maintenance Services under the authority of a Maintenance Quality - 5 Management Plan (MQMP).
-The MQMP must be a supplement to the Quality Management Plan - 6 (QMP) described in Section GP 110.07 of the TPs; and must adopt all of the requirements of the - 7 QMP.
-As part of the MMP, Developer shall submit the MQMP to ADOT for approval in ADOT's - 8 good faith discretion. - 9 The MQMP must address at least the following topics as they relate to the Maintenance - 10 Services:
+- 21 Developer shall perform Maintenance Services under the authority of a Maintenance Quality - 22 Management Plan (MQMP).
+The MQMP is a volume of the Quality Management Plan (QMP) - 23 described in Section GP 110.07 of the TPs. - 24 The MQMP must address, in addition to the requirements in Section GP 110.07.2.1.4 of the - 25 TPs, the following topics as they relate to the Maintenance Services: - A. Administration and document control; - 27 B. Surveillance and Inspections; - 28 C. Routine and preventative Maintenance Services; - 29 D. Maintenance Services performed during Emergencies; and - 30 E. Capital Asset Replacement Work. - 31 With the MMP, Developer shall submit the MQMP to ADOT for approval in ADOT's good faith - 32 discretion.

-- 11 A. Administration and document control

-- 12 B. Inspections and Surveillance

-- 13 C. Routine and preventative Maintenance Services

-- 14 D. Maintenance Services performed during Emergencies

-- 15 E. Capital Asset Replacement Work

-16 400.2.9 Transportation Management
+33 400.2.9 Transportation Management